 Tellason Jeans are based out of San Francisco, where friends Tony Patella and Pete Searson founded the brand.
 Their philosophy is simple: since jeans are a historically American product, their manufacturing should be preserved here in the US.

-The company pledges to make its jeans “here and only here, forever,” acknowledging that it would be cheaper to outsource but that it’s not worth the implications for the product and American businesses.
+The company pledges to make its jeans “here and only here, forever,” acknowledging that outsourcing would be cheaper but not worth the implications for the product and American businesses.

-Beyond just the denim, the company also uses pocketing, thread, buttons, rivets, and leather patches that are made in the US.
+Beyond just the denim, the company also uses pocketing, thread, buttons, rivets, and leather patches made in the US.

 Tellason jeans use raw selvedge denim and come in a variety of cuts and washes.
 The John Graham Mellor is one of its most popular options—a slim straight fit with a button fly and extra heavy pocket bags.